kumarvishwajeettrivedi/Maze-Solver_Robot/README.md

 1. **Place the robot at the starting point of the maze.**
 2. **Power on the robot.**
-3. **Observe the robot as it autonomously navigates through the maze by following the lines.**
+3. **Observe the robot as it autonomously navigates through the maze by following the lines, making turns based on the directional algorithm.**
 4. **The robot will stop at the end point upon successfully solving the maze.**

 ## Customization

 **- Tailor the maze-solving algorithm in the Arduino code to accommodate different maze designs.**
 **- Adjust sensor positions or add extra sensors to enhance line detection accuracy.**
+**- Fine-tune the PID controller parameters for optimal performance.**

 ## Presentation